Clinical Research

 As leaders in cardiology, the physicians at Carient are committed to continuing their education and growing their understanding of the best practices and treatments.
 Often, this new knowledge comes about through clinical research, which is why our team at Carient is dedicated to conducting and participating in research protocols.
 The insights revealed through clinical research will enable our patients to obtain the newest treatments before they are available to the general public.
 Carient is one of the few sites in Northern Virginia that participates in large cardiovascular clinical trials that are otherwise only available to major academic centers.

 Carient’s physicians are honored to participate in vital and impactful clinical research in the field of cardiology.
 This research ultimately leads to new advancements in the care we provide our patients.
-We have been one of only a few sites elected to participate in several elite research studies and new interventional devices and procedures.
+We have been selected to participate in many elite Cardiovascular Research Studies of new interventional devices and treatment modalities.

 The Clinical Research Institute at Carient was established in 2010 under the supervision of Dr. Hamid Taheri.
-We have participated in over 25 large clinical trials.
-Our patients have access to new treatments and we have been recognized nationally for our successful enrollment.
+We have been selected to participate in many elite Cardiovascular Research Studies of new interventional devices and treatment modalities.

 We are currently accepting new patients into the following studies: